StarpTech/graphql-registry/README.md

 npm run dev
 ```

-For debugger support check out the branch [`commonjs_support_conditional`](https://github.com/StarpTech/worktop/tree/commonjs_support_conditional).
-Install and the build the repopsitory.
-Reference the local repository with `file:../worktop` in the package.json.
+For debugger support check out the master branch of [`worktop`](https://github.com/lukeed/worktop) and reference it as local dependency `file:../worktop` in the package.json.
 Additionally, replace `./bin/register` with `ts-node/register` in the package.json.
-Background: https://github.com/lukeed/worktop/issues/31.
+The fix hasn't been released yet.

 ### Credits